 Based on the insights collected so far, low to high fidelity prototypes were created, refined, tested, and iterated.
 User testing helped uncover some issues and challenges with each design iteration.

-Prototypes created with InVision Studio allowed the client to interact with the new online experience.
-This also allowed me to validate the new design options.
+Prototypes created with InVision Studio allowed the client to interact with the new desktop and mobile experience.
+This also allowed us to validate the new design options.

 Koresh Dance Company is fully dedicated to the enrichment of the cultural landscape and artistic reputation of Philadelphia.
 They were very concerned that their reputation for cutting-edge performances was maintained.
 Keeping that in mind, I also designed and developed a holistic visual communications solution that also included promotional materials, advertising campaigns, out-of-home, and digital executions.

 A holistic design system and visual vocabulary that is lively with lots of whitespace that engaged with a new generation of potential patrons while not alienating current patrons.